- The Bush Prize for Community Innovation

 - Community Innovation Blog Posts

-The Community Innovation Grants support innovation through community-powered problem-solving: inclusive, collaborative processes focused on making the most of community assets.
-We think of this as civic R&D, allowing communities to develop and test new solutions to community challenges.
+Community Innovation grants support communities to use problem-solving processes that lead to more effective, equitable and sustainable solutions.
+Think of it as civic R&D, allowing communities to develop and test new solutions to community challenges.

-You may identify and define your community.
-This could be a geographic community (e.g. a neighborhood, town, state or Native nation) and it could be an affinity or racial/ethnic community.
+We look to you to identify and define your community.
+This could be a geographic community (e.g., a neighborhood, town, state or Native nation) and it could be a community of common interest or racial/cultural identity.

-We are not prioritizing any specific issues and instead are open to projects that address all sorts of needs and opportunities.
-In addition, projects can be at various stages of the problem-solving process including identifying the need or opportunity, generating ideas, building capacity or solution testing.
+We are not prioritizing any specific issues and instead are open to projects that address all sorts of community needs.
+In addition, projects can be at various stages of the problem-solving process including identifying the need, increasing collective understanding of the issue, generating ideas, or testing and implementing solutions.
 Proposals can focus on one area or span multiple stages.

 Bush Foundation staff will work with grantees to agree upon the appropriate grant period for their project.
 We anticipate most grants will use their funds within two years.

-Have you already achieved your community innovation and you’re looking for recognition and creative capital?
+Do you have a track record of creating community innovations and you’re looking for recognition and creative capital?
 Consider applying for the Bush Prize for Community Innovation.